mikezupper/livepeer-ai-job-tester/README.md

 ### Orchestrator Discovery for Live Jobs

 The Gateway cannot rely on the on-chain Service Registry to discover live AI capabilities and all Orchestrator URIs.
+As such, there is a separate Docker Compose project (`docker-compose-live-video.yml`) that runs two Gateway, one for running test jobs and another for retrieving the capabilities of a pre-configured list of live video enable Orchestrators.
+The second Gateway (registry) ensures the first Gateway (tester) can be dynamic set to a specific Orchestrator URI without interfering with service discovery.
+This is a short term fix until the service registry is improved.

-Populate `configs/live-video-orchestrators.json` with the exact orchestrator addresses that should receive live video tests.
-The Gateway reads this file and uses the entries to validate capabilities before the tester runs a job.
+To leverage this, you must configure this second Gateway with the exact Orchestrator service URIs that should receive live video tests in the `orchAddr` flag.
 This is used in combination with `liveVideo.orchMapping` to find the orchestrator and override the published ServiceURI with the full list of URIs that should be exercised for live video.
+Lastly, this second gateway should be configured as the `broadcasterCliEndpoint` in your config.json as well.

 ### Mediamtx Integration